MLZG/LLMCrowd_Docs/source/developing/method_components/action.md

 }
 ```
 In the mid-level action template, the following fields are pre-defined:
-- action id: <str> – The index of the action.
+- `action id`: The index of the action.
-- action name: <str> – The name of the action.
+- `action name`: The name of the action.
-- action category: <str> in ["fixed", "optional", "fixed or optional"] – Specifies whether the mid-level action is fixed, optional, or can be either.
+- `action category`: `["fixed", "optional", "fixed or optional"]`.
+Specifies whether the mid-level action is fixed, optional, or can be either.
-- action description: <str> – A natural language description of the action.
+- `action description`: A natural language description of the action.
-- definition of param: <str> – Describes the parameters required for the execution of the action, in natural language.
+- `definition of param`: Describes the parameters required for the execution of the action, in natural language.

 There may be overlap between the parameters of high-level and low-level actions.
 In such cases, the high-level parameters are more generalized, while the low-level parameters are more specific.
 If the low-level parameters are sufficient for the simulator, they take precedence.
 If not, the high-level parameters are used to supplement them.

 ### Extensibility
-The **Action Pool** is designed as an extensible framework, allowing for the addition of new actions.
+The Action Pool is designed as an extensible framework, allowing for the addition of new actions.
 When expanding the pool, the following considerations must typically be addressed:
 - Add both mid-level and high-level actions to the pool.
 - Update each state with its corresponding "supported actions."
 - Implement the new action within the simulator.